Michigan OWI criminal defense lawyers Manley & Manley explain your rights

 When you have an experienced attorney on your side, you can take an aggressive stance right from the start.
 Knowledgeable attorneys routinely conduct a detailed investigation, including carefully reviewing your DUI test results and consulting with experts in their field.

-Board Certified Criminal Trial Expert Michael P. Manley knows Michigan’s DUI laws inside and out and has the case results to prove it.
-He’s a Flint native who has been fighting for people facing DUI charges in Michigan for nearly three decades.
+Attorneys Michael P. Manley and Frank J. Manley know Michigan’s DUI laws inside and out and have the case results to prove it.
+We are Flint natives who have been fighting for people facing DUI charges in Michigan for nearly three decades.
 If you have been arrested or are facing DUI charges in Michigan, contact us immediately for a free consultation.

 Police officers in Michigan often want to administer one or more of these three common field sobriety tests to determine if a driver is drunk.
 Remember, field sobriety tests are strictly voluntary.
 You may refuse to take any of these field sobriety tests.
 There is no penalty for refusing to take one.
 The three common field sobriety tests are: